AMReX-Astro/Castro/docs_new/source/CastroRadiation.rst

 Boundary Conditions
 -------------------

- needs to know about the boundary conditions for both the hydrodynamics and radiation portions of the evolution.
+Castro needs to know about the boundary conditions for both the hydrodynamics and radiation portions of the evolution.

 Hydrodynamics Evolution